-At the first entry in the derive function, the word 'نطريقنا' is not found in in the Set of words M. we test if the Word 'Mot' is begun by a prefix.
-If yes, we remove the prefix to have the new word 'طريقنا' (En: our path) which will be introduced as a parameter to the recursive function 'derive'.
-At its entry, the word 'نطريقنا' is undefined (نكرة) and is not in the set of words, and not starting with a prefix.
+At the first entry in the derive function, the word 'integration' is not found in in the Set of words M. we test if the Word 'Mot' is begun by a prefix.
+If yes, we remove the prefix to have the new word 'decircitation' derive'.
+At its entry, the word 'decircitation' derive'.
+At its entry, the word' decircitation 'derive'.
+At its entry, the word' decircitation 'derive'.
 Therefore, we pass to the second test on the suffix.
-The word ends with the suffix 'i' (En: our), it also removed to have the newest derived word 'derive' (En: path) which will also be introduced in the third hierarchical level of the recursive function.
-At its entry we test again if the word 'derive' words.
-Now, the word is founded and added in the set D of the derived words.
+Therefore, we pass to the second test on the suffix.
+The word ends with the suffix 'i'' (En: our), it also removed to have the newest derived word 'decircitation' derive' is undefined (integration)' decircitation 'decircitation' decircitation' decircita

 On returning to the first hierarchical level of recursion, the word 'بطريقنا' must be passed to another test of suffix.
-Then, we remove the suffix 'نا' to have the word: 'بطريق' (En: Penguin).
+Then, we remove the suffix 'ن' to have the word: 'بطريق' (En: Penguin).
 This last word passes as a parameter to the function 'derive' which tests its existence in the set 'M'.
 We find also the word 'بطريق' in 'M' and add to the set of derived words 'D'.
 The following figure illustrates the changes [14].